hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyinstall.md

 {% include tip.html content="Before you continue, **make sure that *Anaconda* is installed** according to the [descriptions in the *Get Started*](hy_ide.html#anaconda) section." %}

 ## Create and install conda environments  {#conda-env}
-To install an environment that suites most of the needs for codes and analyses shown on these pages, apply our provided `environment.yml`:
+To install an environment that suites most of the needs for codes and analyses shown on these pages, use the provided `environment.yml`:

 1. Download the environment file [here](https://github.com/hydro-informatics/materials-py-install/blob/master/environment.yml) (if needed: copy the file contents of `environment.yml` in a local text editor tool such as [Notedpad++](https://notepad-plus-plus.org/) ([alternatives](hy_others.html#npp)) and save the file for example in a directory called *C:/temp/*)
 1. Open Anaconda prompt (`Windows` key > type `Anaconda prompt` > hit `Enter`)